 7. Douglas Lodge, Itasca State Park (Park Rapids) – Itasca State Park’s Douglas Lodge was built in 1905, making it the oldest surviving building in Minnesota’s state park system.
 It was built with state funds appropriated for the purpose of the Itasca State Park in 1903, using timber logged inside the state park confines.
 It was initially used as the main tourist center for Itasca, and now houses offices, lodging and a restaurant.

 5. Bridge, Old Mill State Park (Argyle) – The whimsical suspension bridge at Old Mill State Park in the northwestern part of the state was a notable architectural achievement for its time, being built under the WPA in the late 1930’s.
-Upstream from it is an old crumbling historic dam, and upstream further than that is the fabled Old Mill from the late 1800’s.
+Upstream from it is an old crumbling historic dam, and upstream further than that is the eponymous Old Mill from the late 1800’s.

 Image Source: Flickr

-4. Lookout Tower, Sibley State Park (New London) – Perched high atop a bluff known as Mount Tom, the Lookout Tower in Sibley State Park north of Willmar did not orignally contain the observation deck on top.
+4. Lookout Tower, Sibley State Park (New London) – Perched high atop a bluff known as Mount Tom, the Lookout Tower in Sibley State Park north of Willmar did not initially contain the observation deck on top.
 It originally was built with the roof just above the stone part, which made for a mushroom-shaped shelter.
 The add-on deck allows for a higher vantage point overlooking the surrounding plains and rolling hills.

 3. Round Water Tower and Garage, Fort Ridgely State Park – Fort Ridgely State Park near New Ulm has several beautiful stone structures, but the round tower is its most iconic.
 In addition to the tower, the building includes a workshop, garage, and offices.
 It was built in 1937 by the CCC using Morton Rainbow Granite from a nearby quarry.